 Employers with at least 75 employees must provide leave to employees who are the spouse, child, parent, or next of kin to a current member of the armed forces who suffers a serious illness or injury on active duty.
 An employee may take up to 26 weeks of leave in a single 12-month period.
 Like the federal FMLA provision for military caregivers, this provision is a per service member, per illness or injury entitlement.

 Employers with at least three employees must give employees a reasonable leave of absence for disability relating to pregnancy, childbirth, or related conditions.
+Starting on October 1, 2017, pregnant employees might also be entitled to time off work as a reasonable accommodation for pregnancy, even if there is no disability.
+Under the new law, employers must reasonably accommodate pregnant employees unless it would cause undue hardship.

 In 2012, service employees in Connecticut have the right to accrue one hour of paid sick leave for every 40 hours worked, up to a maximum of 40 hours per year.
 Employers in certain service industries with at least 50 employees must comply with this law.
 Employees may use this paid leave for their own medical needs or to care for an ailing family member (a child or spouse, including a same-sex spouse).